halloween party food pumpkin bat tarts

 When finished sealing the pumpkin pie tarts with the fork, cut some slits.
 Use a sharp paring knife to cut small, thin slits on the left and right wings.
 In addition to adding interest and texture to our spooky bat shapes, it also functions as a release pocket to help let out any steam that may build up during baking.
 Once finished, begin transferring your bats to your baking sheet.

-Brush Your Bats with Spooky Dark Bat Wing Egg Wash!
+Brush Your mini Pie Crust pop tarts with a Spooky Bat Wing Egg Wash!

 What really brings these spooky baked Halloween bat tarts to life is the dark egg wash.
-As you brush the tops of these pumpkin pie Halloween tarts with the egg wash, it gently dies with a dark color that seeps into the slits and edges of the cutouts.
+As you brush the tops of these pie crust pastries with the egg wash, it gently dies with a dark color that seeps into the slits and edges of the cutouts.

 The egg wash seeps into any textures you’ve created along the tops of the tarts.
 This creates a sort of glazy, spooky darkness over their shapes.